kfraser2018/Jet_ML_Tools/README.md

 ```
 This should open a basic text editor with the Keras settings.
 Change the "backend" field to "theano" and change "image_dim_ordering" to "th".
 Then use `ctrl + X` to quit and save changes.

 4. Start another interactive python session with `python3.5` and again try importing keras with `import keras`.
 If everything is installed properly, it should import without errors this time.
+You now have Keras successfully installed!

+There are many [Keras examples](https://github.com/fchollet/keras/tree/master/examples) that run straight out of the box.
+Just download the file and run it with Python.
+Examples include dense neural nets, convolutional neural nets, recurrent neural nets, and so on.
+The examples are great starting points to get some experience with Keras.
+If you're trying to start building a new network, these examples can be a good place to start.

 #### Setting up Pythia